 CAMFED is an international nonprofit that works in several countries across Africa.
 According to its website, since 1993, CAMFED's educational initiatives have "supported more than

 3.3 million students to attend primary and secondary school, and nearly 5.7 million children have benefited from an improved learning environment."
 You can donate to CAMFED on its website, which offers several suggestions for giving, including single or monthly donations, stock donations, and payroll giving.
 Consider A "Girls Education" Gift

 Oxfam, a group of nonprofits dedicated to fighting poverty, has an online shop that lets you to purchase charitable gifts,

 including an "education for girls" gift.
 Oxfam notes that purchasing this gift will help them "pressure governments to invest in girls’ education."

-Global G.L.O.W.
+Join The HerStory Campaign Global G.L.O.W.
 (Global Girls Leading our World) is a nonprofit international organization "working to accelerate girls’ greatness today so that they can build a better tomorrow," according to its website.
 Alongside LitWorld, a nonprofit that works to close the global literacy gap and share the power of stories, it started the HerStory Campaign, which helps set up after-school programs for girls in 23 different countries.

 To give you an idea of how those programs work, the campaign's site explains, "We partner with local nonprofits to train mentors who guide girls through our unique curriculum designed to build confidence and cultivate modern literacy and self-expression skills."

 celebrate International Day of the Girl.
 Examples include having girls write Community Action pledges about how they can influence positive change, and asking them to imagine their own magazine cover, among other exercises.
 If you're interested, you can check out the organization's website for ways you can spread the word on social media as well.
 Sponsor a Girl Through WomenOne

 U.S. workers in STEM (science, technology, engineering, and math) careers are Black.
 Black Girls Code is a nonprofit that makes it easier for young Black women to learn programming and coding, and you can volunteer for the organization even if you don't have technical skills yourself.
+She's The First

 She's The First focuses on supporting girls in 11 countries who will be the first in their families to graduate from high school.
 If you want to help the organization, you can

 If you're not already familiar with the barriers that limit girls' access to education around the world, consider doing some research to learn more about the topic — and share your findings with others.
 As you learn more about the root causes of educational inequities, it can help inform how you discuss the topic with friends and family members.
 It also may help encourage others to take their own actions to support girls' education as well.
 This

 investing in girls is investing in a better future that is equal for all – for girls themselves, for their families and for communities."
 And according to the UN, there's still much more work that needs to be done.